 NIMCJ proffers research-based and up to date mass communication and journalism courses in Ahmedabad making it one of the best journalism colleges in India.
-This Gujarat University affiliated university has its patrons in major news agencies, media agencies and as independent journalists and writers across the world.
+This Gujarat University-affiliated has its patrons in major news agencies, media agencies and as independent journalists and writers across the world.

 NIMCJ believes in gender equality and equality in opportunity, and they have successfully given some of the best female journalists in India.
 In this blog, we list out the famous female journalists of India, just out of gratitude and pride.